LiYuzuo-D/mcJeLogIn/README.md

 # JVL one
 A niche MinecraftJava launcher

-There are currently no codes and distributions.(We are waiting for AppID.)
+There are currently no codes and distributions.(We are waiting for AppID)